Chester Thompson: 2000s–present

 In 2008, Thompson was honoured with a Lifetime Achievement Award at the 32nd Percussive Arts Society International Convention (PASIC).

-Thompson's professional association with Collins ended in 2010, where tensions grew over Collins' dissatisfaction with Thompson's drumming during the Going Back tour.
-Thompson said that he had not spoken to Collins since.
-"I was pretty upset.
+Thompson's professional association with Collins ended in 2010, when tensions grew over Collins's dissatisfaction with Thompson's drumming during the Going Back tour.
+Thompson said that he had not spoken to Collins since: "I was pretty upset.
 But I'm over it now.
 I wish him nothing but the best."
+He also had praise for Collins's son, Nic Collins, Thompson's successor as drummer for both Collins's comeback solo tour in 2017-2019 and Genesis's 2021 farewell tour.
+As a child, Collins had travelled with Genesis during their 2007 tour, with Thompson later remarking, "We knew at five or six years old that this kid was going to be a monster.
+I think it’s fantastic that he got to play with his dad.”

 In 2011, Thompson formed his jazz group, the Chester Thompson Trio, with pianist Joe Davidian and bassist Mike Rinne.
 They had initially played together as part of the rhythm section of the Nashville Trombone Festival which was followed by a weekly residency at the Commodore Lounge for over a year.
 They have released two albums: Approved (2013) and Simpler Times (2015).

-In 2021, Thompson said that he no longer teaches drumming at a university, but continues giving private lessons to pupils at a school.
+In 2021, Thompson said he no longer teaches drumming at a university, but continues giving private lessons to pupils at a school.

+In 2025 it was announced Thompson would be teaming up with Neal Morse, Phil Keaggy, and Byron House in a new band called Cosmic Cathedral.
+Their first song was released in February, with the album released in April.

 Gear

-Thompson has endorsed Ludwig Drums (1970-March, 1977), Pearl Drums (April, 1977 - July, 1987), Sonor Drums (1990–1999) and Paiste cymbals (1970–90); he has endorsed DW Drums since 2000 and Sabian cymbals since 1990.
-He uses Remo drumheads, Meinl Percussion, Gibraltar racks and has his own Regaltip Chester Thompson signature drumstick.
+Thompson has endorsed Ludwig Drums (1970–March, 1977), Pearl Drums (April, 1977 – July, 1987), Sonor Drums (1990–1999) and Paiste cymbals (1970–1990); he has endorsed DW Drums since 2000 and Sabian Cymbals since 1990.
+He uses Remo drumheads, Meinl Percussion, Gibraltar racks and has his own Regal Tip Chester Thompson signature drumstick.

-Private life
+Personal life

+Thompson met his wife during his time playing in The Wiz in 1976.
+They have a son, Akil.

 In 1980, Thompson became a Christian.
-He married his wife whom he first met during his time playing in The Wiz in 1976.
-They have one son, Akil.
+He later became an Elder in the Nashville Church on the Way.